dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

 ---

 * Select **Accept** to consent to tracking.
-This app doesn't track personal information, but the project template includes the consent feature in case you need it to comply with the [General Data Protection Regulation (GDPR)](xref:security/gdpr).
+This app doesn't track personal information, but the project template includes the consent feature in case you need it to comply with the European Union's [General Data Protection Regulation (GDPR)](xref:security/gdpr).

   ![Home or Index page](razor-pages-start/_static/homeGDPR2.2.png)